akpdox/akpdox/README.md

 <h3 align="center"> ⟡ 　　﹒  　ABOUT ME !　　◞ </h3>

 If you reading this, call me zane I'm an adult so keep in mind if you're -14 i prefer if you don't interact with me unless friends already IF YOU SHARE THE SAME INTERESTS AS ME IM BEGGING YOU TO INT mostly when it comes to series and movies PLEeezseee.................I'm very friendly i swear that i don't bite

+I'm super fun to talk to if you get to know me better, at the start i can be shy but i warm up so easily and would actually talk back and forth when i have a normal conversation and a good topic to talk about!!

+i use caps a lot to show my excitment and i don't use nor need tone tags, if you in need to them and we happen to talk warn me to use them!

 i also match energy so treat me the way you want me to treat you, i also have very bad insomnia + memory as a goldfish so i don't mean to ignore you on purpose but most likely forgot or think that i already responded to you (I'm sorry about it) also please be very patient with me, English is not my first language so i might go quiet because its most likely im trying to understand you or doesn't know how to reply nothing personal

-my love language is being rude/mean so if you're sensible or dislike this just tell me to stop, same goes with jokes, i do make those kms kys and nsfw jokes so tell me to stop if that bother you (again)
+my love language is being rude/mean so if you're sensible or dislike this just tell me to stop, same goes with jokes, i do make those kms kys and nsfw jokes so tell me to stop if that bother you (again) i usually don't make them at all until i know the person is fine with it so this not much of a concern

 im very passionate about my interests and mostly things that not many people know/talk about, ask me about one of the series i watched and ill go on for HOURS